drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Origin of the Problem

-Now that the interactions of inhibitors with the CDK4 kinase are well understood, it is possible to interpret the origin of the problem as being due to steric and polar repulsions between the nitrogen atom of the thiazole and the carbonyl of the hinge.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/origin-problem-bf4bf804'><i class='fa fa-play' aria-hidden='true'></i></button>Now that the interactions of inhibitors with the CDK4 kinase are well understood, it is possible to interpret the origin of the problem as being due to steric and polar repulsions between the nitrogen atom of the thiazole and the carbonyl of the hinge.
 Note that another scaffold containing an N-H group in this position could be ideal for improving the biological activities!
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer